ysgurjar/pp3-snake-game/README.md

 **Problem:**

-TRY 1:According to the [documentation for the module](https://docs.python.org/3/howto/curses.html) , curs_set(False) makes it invisible.
+TRY 1:According to the [documentation for the module](https://docs.python.org/3/howto/curses.html) , `curs_set(False)` makes it invisible.
 It works in the gitpod terminal but doesn't  on Heroku deployed app.

 TRY 2: Digging a little deeper, I [found](https://www.technovelty.org/linux/a-short-tour-of-term.html) that it depends on the capabilities of terminal being loaded.
-Th terminal deployed on gitpod is xterm-256color and terminal window on heroku app is xterm-256.
+Th terminal deployed on gitpod is `xterm-256color` and terminal window on heroku app is` xterm-256`.
 Querying both for civis which presents the ascii code for hiding cursor I can confirm that the capabilities are not support in heroku terminal (the grep command returns nothing, means absence of support).

 TRY 3: I have tried changing the terminal type in default.js file and rebuilding the project in heroku, but the terminal gives an error.

-<details><summary>Screenshots</summary>
+<details><summary>Screenshots of the trial and error encountered</summary>

 ![error1](docs/blinking_cursor_error1.png)
 ![heroku emulator](docs/heroku_emulator.png)